 - (1) Lack of Objection.
-If, after filing a motion to assume, reject or assign, an objection is not timely filed and served, the movant may file a certificate of service and of no objection and lodge an order granting the relief requested. - (2) Service of Certificates and Proposed Orders.
+If, after filing a motion to assume, reject or assign, an objection is not timely filed and served, a proposed form of order may be lodged and served with a certificate of service and of no objection. - (2) Service of Certificates and Proposed Orders.
 Certificates and proposed orders must be served on the parties listed in paragraph (e)(2) above. - (3) Objections.
 If a timely objection is filed and served, the moving party must obtain a hearing date from the Court and file a notice of hearing, serve it on the objecting party and on other interested parties and file a certificate of service before the hearing. - (g) Expiration of the Time to Assume.
 If a lease or executory contract is deemed rejected by virtue of the expiration of the applicable period for assumption, any party to the lease or contract may file a motion stating that the time for assumption has expired and that no motion to assume or to extend the time to assume has been filed or is pending and lodge a form of order confirming the rejection of the lease or contract.
 The motion and form of order must be served on those parties listed in paragraph (a)(2) above.
 The Court may immediately enter the order without hearing.